Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

 Bright Light vs. Low Light

-A cat palm will do well in bright light, preferable in a space where light is coming from the west or south of your home.
+When it comes to their growing conditions, a parlor palm is much more tolerant of different light conditions than a cat palm.
+A cat palm will do well in bright light, preferably in a space with light from the west or south of your home.

 The parlor palm can grow in different types of light conditions.